nordic-rse/nordic-rse.github.io/content/other/timeline.md

 > Note:
 >
 > This is a rough plan of our activities in Fall 2021, to be updated
-> for the Spring in December.
+> for Spring 2022 in December.
 Please let us know if you can suggest things to
 > add here.
 The best way to do this is by creating an issue at
 > https://github.com/nordic-rse/NordicRSE-organization/issues.
 > Pull request to https://github.com/nordic-rse/nordic-rse.github.io are also